pseudonymous/better-better-booru/README.md

  * Remove tag headers - Remove the headers from the post sidebar tag lists and combine them into a single list sorted by type.
  * Tag list scrollbars - Limit the length of the post sidebar tag list(s) and use scrollbars when the list(s) exceed that limit.
  * Auto-hide sidebar - Hide the sidebar on the window's left side and display it when it gains focus or the mouse gets near it.
-* Several other misc. options:
+* Several other miscellaneous options:
  * Direct downloads - Let download managers download all the images currently displayed as thumbnails.
  * Track new posts - Create a specialized link focused on tracking and browsing new images.
  * Clean links - Remove extra information from post links in order to reduce history clutter/problems.